ga4gh/data-security/DSIP/DSIP_v4.0.md

     uses and accesses.

--   OpenID Connect tokens issued by trusted identity providers or brokers may be used as a basis for authorizing data consumers access rights and privileges.
+-   OpenID Connect tokens issued by trusted identity providers or brokers may be used as a basis for authorizing data processors access rights and privileges.
     For example, a Research Passport issued through the UK National Institute of Health Research (NIHR) Research Passport System [13], might be used as the basis for authorizing researchers access rights and privileges to passport